hissohathair/flappy/README.md

 * ~~Randomize the gap between pipes (vertical space).~~
 * ~~Randomize the interval at which pairs of pipes spawn.~~
 * ~~When a player enters the ScoreState, award them a “medal”.~~
-* Implement a pause feature.
+* ~~Implement a pause feature.~~

+Small enhancements:

+* Bird slightly tilts up when "jumping"
+* If the window loses focus, the game will pause

 Images Credit: